sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/restore_process.md

 e.g. `sourcegraph-frontend`

-> WARNING: make sure no disk or statefulset application is deleted, or we will risk data loss
+> [!WARNING] make sure no disk or statefulset application is deleted, or we will risk data loss

 ```sh
 cd environments/$ENVIRONMENT/deployments/$INSTANCE_ID/kubernetes